 Honors Mythology offers the student a cross-cultural study of mythology ranging from classical Greek and Roman to American Indian, Asian, and African.
 Honors Mythology students will study major cultural works such as The Odyssey, Gilgamesh, King Arthur, and the Ramayana.
 Students will have the opportunity to apply mythic patterns to contemporary art and literature in critical papers.
-Honors Mythology fulfills part of the requirement for an Honors Certificate or Honors Diploma.
 Students cannot apply both ENG250 and ENG250H toward graduation.
 (S)